500+ Spanish Middle Names for 2026 [Charming and Deeply Meaningful]

 • Nicodemo – Represents “victory of the people” triumphantly

-• Segundo – Signifies “second born” with birth order
+• Segundo – Signifies “second born” with birth order meaning

 • Telmo – Means “strong protector” with guardian energy